Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Importing Anchore Enterprise analysis Data into DefectDojo

-You can obtain vulnerability and policy evaluation reports from Anchore Enterprise through:
+By utilizing the Anchore Enterprise API to automatical pull vulnerability and policy reports from Anchore Enterprise

-The downloaded reports can be uploaded to DefectDojo by selecting the appropriate parser during the import process.
+Downloaded reports from Anchore Enterprise GUI or anchorectl can be uploaded to DefectDojo by selecting the appropriate parser during the import process.
 For more details on available DefectDojo and Anchore parsers, see: DefectDojo Integration.

-To download vulnerability report data from Anchore UI
+To download vulnerability report data from Anchore Enterprise GUI

 Click on the “Images” icon